d-bl/MAE-gf/docs/snow-stitches/index.md

 Both can help to fix mistakes as the leg inside the spider in this example.
 Click wands to generate or refresh diagrams.
 Refresh a thread diagram after refreshing the pair diagram.
-PLease don't rely on twist marks in the pair diagrams, they are buggy in this style of pair diagrams.
+Please don't rely on twist marks in the pair diagrams, they are buggy in this style of pair diagrams.

 ### Frames